0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/unified-LxLy/ulxly-interchain-exchanges.md

 The problem is that if we change the $\texttt{creationBytecode}$ of the ERC-20 token contract, this will change all the addresses of the contract instances and breaks the data of the mapping.

 The $\texttt{creationBytecode}$ will change with high probability if we compile the factory (in our case the bridge) with another version of the Solidity compiler.
-In this case, we had to options:
+In this case, we had two options:

 (a) Freeze the Solidity compiler version for the development of the whole bridge contract.